-RealTest creates a folder called "Backups" within the folder where it was installed (by default c:\RealTest, so the folder is c:\RealTest\Backups).
+RealTest creates a folder called "Backups" within the installation folder (by default C:\RealTest\Backups).

 Every time a script file (*.rts) is saved to disk, the previous version is automatically copied to the Backups folder.